yuvron/Malshan/README.md

 npm run build
 ```

-2. Copy the `.env.example` file located in the root folder, to a `.env` file, remove all comments and fill the variables with your own data.
+2. Copy the `.env.example` file located in the root folder, to a `.env` file, remove all comments and fill the variables with your own data [explanation](#Environment-Variables).

 3. If there are Discord users you want to ignore like music bots and similar, copy the `.ignoredUsers.json.example` file located in the `data` folder to a `.ignoredUsers.json` file, add the users you want to ignore in a list.